NokaAngel/Roblox-Vintage-Game-Finder/README.md

 - **Activity Filtering**: Only includes games with 1000+ visits
 - **Inactivity Check**: Filters games not updated in 3+ years
 - **Access Status**:
-  -  Identifies private games
+  - Identifies private games **(Due to APIs, this feature does not work and will be removed in the next update.)**
   - Detects uncopylocked/copylocked status
 - **Progress Tracking**: Saves scan progress for resuming
 - **Detailed Output**: Generates a formatted text file with game details

-> [!IMPORTANT]
-> Identifying private games is still unavailable, while it's in the code it is not properly setting the identity if the game is public or private.
-The scanning will still work, but it'll read every place as private which is not true.

 ## Requirements